12 IVF Truths No One Tells You About

 Dealing with infertility and undergoing IVF are hugely stressful events, so it’s no wonder that depression and anxiety are commonly reported among parents—particularly mothers—who are undergoing IVF.

-“New mental health issues may arise, or preexisting mental health issues may become more severe or worsen during IVF treatment,” says Dr. Aaron Styer, founding partner and co-medical director of Colorado Center for Reproductive Medicine in Boston.
+“New mental health issues may arise, or preexisting mental health issues may become more severe or worsen during IVF treatment,” says Dr. Aaron Styer, founding partner and co-medical director of CCRM Fertility Boston.
 Styer advises that patients make their mental health a priority.

 “Emotional support and open and honest dialogue about the stressors of infertility should be established.
 This can be with each other, with close family or friends, support groups, or with therapists.”

 4. You might need it after conceiving naturally.